-Product name: Coeli SICAV I - Frontier Markets Fixed Income Legal entity identifier:549300EP2MQL5T5S6Z97
+Product name: Coeli SICAV I - Frontier Markets Fixed Income Legal entity identifier: 549300EP2MQL5T5S6Z97

 Does this financial product have a sustainable investment objective?
-Yes × No It will make a minimum of It promotes Environmental/Social sustainable investments with an characteristics and while it does not have as its objective a sustainable investment, it will have environmental objective: % a minimum proportion of % of sustainable in economic activities that investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in not qualify as environmentally economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not sustainable investments with a make any sustainable investments social objective: % investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Yes No It will make a minimum of promotes Environmental/Social (E/S) characteristics and while it does not have as its sustainable investments with an objective a sustainable investment, it will have environmental objective: % a minimum proportion of % of sustainable in economic activities that investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in not qualify as environmentally economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: %

+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.